jorjiemw/portfolio/Pitching_Mechanics/README.md

 Across all playing levels, variables related to the arm (upper arm and forearm) consistently showed the highest correlations with pitch velocity.

+For example:
+- High school forearm segment power: r ≈ 0.91
+- College forearm segment power: r ≈ 0.61

 This suggests that effective transfer of energy into the distal segments is a key determinant of performance.

 ---

 ### 3. Force Production Plays a Secondary Role

-Ground reaction force and impulse variables showed moderate relationships with pitch velocity but were not among the strongest predictors.
+Ground reaction force and impulse variables showed moderate relationships with pitch velocity:

+- Lead ground reaction force: r ≈ 0.40
+- Impulse variables: r ≈ 0.17–0.50 depending on level

 This indicates that while force production contributes to performance, it is not the primary limiting factor.